 Russia that has freed itself from the Soviet regime, has now enslaved close to two million of its people that have become drug addicts.
 A similar situation has spread throughout all former Communist bloc nations along with a sharp rise in HIV/AIDS - Ukraine having the worst record of AIDS at 1.6% of the population.
 China, which had wiped out the drug and prostitution problems within a few years after Mao took power, currently has two million drug users to go along with a sharp rise in gambling, prostitution, and human trafficking by crime gangs.
 These developments are symptomatic of a changing society turning increasingly to Western materialism and the vices that that the culture of materialism embodies.

 Made mostly in Southeast Asia and Africa, designed drugs pose a threat because they bypass authorities, as the INCB notes.
-"These drugs are often produced by modifying the of illegal substances, resulting in a new product with similar effects, which then circumvents control measures.
+"These drugs are often produced by modifying the molecular structure of illegal substances, resulting in a new product with similar effects, which then circumvents control measures.
 Detailed instructions for the manufacture of designer drugs are often shared via the Internet."

 INCB is concerned that one of the problems in limiting the drug trade in official corruption on the part of those in charge of law enforcement - police, custom officials, judges, politicians.